MalteOeljeklaus/alexa-minidlna-skill/README.md

 - Support more alternative voice command variants
 - More testing, check compatibility with other DLNA servers and the DLNA standard
 - Improve documentation
+- Add scripts to launch a secure production server

 ## Sources
 This skill was inspired by the following projects: